lavague-ai/LaVague/docs/docs/get-started/FAQs.md

 LaVague collects telemetry by default to help us monitor and improve performance.

-If you want to turn off all telemetry, you can set your `TELEMETRY_VAR` environment variable to `"NONE"`.
+If you want to turn off all telemetry, you can set your `LAVAGUE_TELEMETRY` environment variable to `"NONE"`.

 For more information on how to set environment variables, see the following section.

-## How can I set my API keys as environment variables?
+## How can I set environment variables?

 When using LaVague, you will need to set any necessary API key environment variables for calls to the: